Western Union (WU)

 Western Union Quarterly Debt-to-Equity Ratio

-10. Key Takeaways from Western Union’s Q3 Results
+10. Key Takeaways from Western Union’s Q4 Results

 It was good to see Western Union beat analysts’ EPS expectations this quarter.
-We were also glad its full-year revenue guidance slightly exceeded Wall Street’s estimates.
-Overall, this print had some key positives.
-The stock traded up 4.5% to $8.51 immediately after reporting.
+We were also glad its full-year EPS guidance slightly exceeded Wall Street’s estimates.
+On the other hand, its revenue missed.
+Overall, this was a mixed quarter.
+The stock traded down 2.6% to $9.20 immediately following the results.

 11. Is Now The Time To Buy Western Union?

 We see the value of companies driving economic growth, but in the case of Western Union, we’re out.
-First off, its revenue has declined over the last five years.
-And while its stellar ROE suggests it has been a well-run company historically, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
-On top of that, its declining pre-tax profit margin shows the business has become less efficient.
+To kick things off, its revenue has declined over the last five years.
+While its stellar ROE suggests it has been a well-run company historically, the downside is its declining pre-tax profit margin shows the business has become less efficient.
+On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

 Western Union’s P/E ratio based on the next 12 months is 5.2x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are better stocks to buy right now.
+There are more exciting stocks to buy at the moment.